Generate professional podcast scripts in seconds. Pick a topic, a length, and a tone — the AI handles the structure.

 Example hooks:

-• "Today's guest went from homeless to running a $100 million company in just 5 years."
+• "Today's guest went from homeless to running a $100 million company in 5 years."

 • "The productivity hack I'm about to share saved me 10 hours a week."

 Even conversational podcasts benefit from structure.
 A clear flow helps listeners follow along and ensures you don't miss important points.
-The classic structure includes:

 Written style: "The aforementioned methodology has been proven efficacious in numerous studies."

-Podcast style: "This approach actually works—and there's research to back it up."
+Podcast style: "This approach actually works — and there's research to back it up."

-Intro music → Welcome message → Episode topic teaser
+Intro music → Welcome → Topic teaser

 Background questions to build rapport and context